Siloam Springs Police hold active threat training

 SILOAM SPRINGS, Ark.
 (KNWA/KFTA) — Siloam Springs Police hosted a free Civilian Response to Active Shooter Events (C.R.A.S.E.) course Saturday.

 The training was open to the public to learn how to respond in active threat situations.
-Corporal Josh Fritz with Siloam Springs Police Department taught the course.
-Fritz said it’s important to know what to do as soon as a threat arises.
+Police Corporal Josh Fritz taught the course.
+Fritz said knowing what to do as soon as a threat arises is important.

 “Just like CPR or the stop, drop, and roll this is similar in that it’s what you can do before police, before first responders arrive,” Fritz said.